exotel/ExoVerify/README.md

         eVerification.startVerification(new verifyListener(), phoneNumber, timeOutValueInSeconds);

 10. Getting time in seconds after which the verification will time out.
-(Optional)
 * Import the Timer class and TimerListener interface.

         import com.exotel.verification.Timer;